 Double your expertise

-Combine physical activity and health with psychological science, or food studies with environmental health or health promotion with nutrition – there are seemingly endless different combinations to suit your interests and skillset.
+You could combine physical activity and health with psychological science, or food studies with environmental health or health promotion with nutrition – there are seemingly endless different combinations to suit your interests and skillset.

-There’s no doubt graduating with a double (or triple) major broadens job prospects and boosts employability.
-A student who combines a major in food studies with a major in health and sustainability will be better equipped to tackle ecological sustainability issues faced by the food industry – a clear asset to any environmentally responsible business.
+For instance, if you choose to combine a major in food studies with a major in health and sustainability, you'll be better equipped to tackle ecological sustainability issues faced by the food industry – and be a clear asset to any environmentally responsible business.

 ‘This can be a strong selling point for employers wishing to expand their client base or improve their capacity to support clients under the National Disability Insurance Scheme (NDIS),’ Dr Warner says.